joon6093/jpa-nplus1-detector/README.md

 ```

 ## 🔍 Test
-The N+1 Query Detector can be used in test code with two modes, in combination with @SpringBootTest or similar annotations, and any test-specific settings will take precedence over global configuration.
+The N+1 Query Detector can be used in test code with two modes, in combination with @SpringBootTest or @DataJpaTest, and any test-specific settings will take precedence over global configuration.

 ### Logging mode
 In Logging mode, the N+1 detector logs detected issues for you to review without interrupting the test flow.